endurantgames/cosmiclegends/src/classes/dynamo.md

 Your Core Power Words are **Energy** and **Overload**.

-In addition, you get a third Core Power Word chosen from the following list:
+In addition, you get a third Core Power Word -- known as your Energy Power Word -- chosen from the following list:

 ::::::::::::: cpw :::::::
 - Cold